shamanec/GADS/docs/provider.md

 Devices can be automatically connected to Selenium Grid 4 instance.
 You need to create the Selenium Grid hub instance yourself and then setup the provider to connect to it.
 To setup the provider download the Selenium server jar [release](https://github.com/SeleniumHQ/selenium/releases/tag/selenium-4.13.0) v4.13.
 Copy the downloaded jar and put it in the provider `./conf` folder.
 **NOTE** Currently versions above 4.13 don't work with Appium relay nodes and I haven't tested with lower versions.
 Use lower versions at your own risk.

+### FAQ
+- I have connected Android devices but provider is not picking them up, why?
+  - GADS uses `adb` to detect devices.
+First run `adb devices` in terminal to determine if you actually have devices discovered.
+  - Make sure you have enabled [USB Debugging](#usb-debugging) on each device
+  - Make sure you have accepted the popup for debugging after connecting the devices to the host
+- [macOS] I have a connected iOS device where WebDriverAgent installation consistently fails, why?
+  - GADS uses `xcodebuild` to run WebDriverAgent on iOS 17+ devices on macOS
+  - Make sure that you have signed the WebDriverAgent project from `Xcode` and have attempted to `Product > Test` it successfully at least once
+  - Observe the provider logs - you will see the full `xcodebuild` command used by GADS to attempt and start it on the device.
+Copy the command and try to run it from terminal without the provider.
+Observe and debug the output.
+- [Linux/Windows] I have a connected iOS device where WebDriverAgent installation/start up consistently fails, why?
+  - GADS uses `go-ios` to install and run WebDriverAgent on iOS < 17 devices on Linux/Windows
+  - Make sure you've properly signed and created the [WebDriverAgent](#prepare-webdriveragent-file---linux-windows) ipa/app
+  - Observe the provider logs - if installation is failing, you will see the full `go-ios` command used by GADS to install the prepared WebDriverAgent ipa/app.
+Copy the command and try to run it from terminal without the provider.
+Observe and debug the output.
+  - Observe the provider logs - if running of WDA is failing, you will see the full `go-ios` command used by GADS to run the installed WebDriverAgent.
+Copy the command and run it from terminal without the provider.
+Observe and debug the output